-Viridiana, a young novice about to take her final vows as a nun, accedes to a request from her widowed uncle to visit him.
-Moved purely by a sense of obligation, she does so.
-Her uncle is moved by her resemblance to his late wife to attempt to seduce Viridiana, and tragedy ensues.
+Viridiana, a young novice about to take her final vows as a nun, accedes, moved purely by a sense of obligation, to a request from her widowed uncle to visit him.
+Stirred by her resemblance to his late wife, he attempts to seduce her and tragedy ensues.
 In the aftermath, Viridiana tries to assuage her guilt by creating a haven for the destitute folk who live around her uncle's estate.
-But from these good intentions, too, comes little good.Written by
+But little good comes from these good intentions.Written by

 Jim Beaver <firstname.lastname@example.org>

 35 of 54 people found this review helpful.